-Mission Statement 2016-2021:
+Mission Statement 2023-2027:

-In alignment with the mission of the college the CCAC Associate Degree Nursing Program prepares graduates for entry level practice in the current and emerging global healthcare delivery workforce.
+In alignment with the mission of the college the CCAC Associate Degree Nursing Program prepares graduates for to succeed in a complex global society by providing affordable access to high quality career and transfer education delivered in a diverse, caring, and innovative learning environment.
 The program creates a dynamic, diverse, and supportive student-centered environment for learning.
 The concept-based curriculum, along with the active engagement of the student in the learning process, provides quality preparation for academic, professional and personal success.